123-39/NLP_Project/README.md

 # NLP_Project
 ____

 The final project of the Natural Language Processing course.
-Sarcasm classification
+Sarcasm classification.

 ## Dataset
 As a final dataset, a combination of the dataset of Russian jokes and the dataset of translated English sarcasm was used.